PREPARING FOR THE SESSION

 By asking these two questions, you build trust and you are making it clear that you are about to actually begin the session.

-2. Locate where they are carrying it in the body
+2. Identify the associated emotions, locate where they are carrying it in their body, identify what the emotion looks like.

 1. Coaching, Identify what needs to be healed